w3f/polkadot-wiki/docs/learn-proxies.md

 If you want to remove a proxy, there are a few functions on the extrinsic page that will help do this.
 The `killAnonymous()` function will let you remove an anonymous proxy.
-Both the `removeProxies()` and the `removeProxy()` will remove any other type of proxy but the former will remove all proxies made while the other will remove one proxy, respectively.
+Both the `removeProxies()` and the `removeProxy()` will remove any other type of proxy but the former will remove all proxies made while the latter will remove one selected proxy.

 ![remove proxies](assets/polkadot_remove_proxy.png)